What does it really mean to be productive with email, and how can you maximize your team’s email productivity?

 - Structure.
 The content of your email is important, but its structure and organization is just as important.
 Think of your email’s structure as a guiding mechanism for your readers to follow; if you include the right content in the right format, users will be able to understand it easier.For example, it’s often helpful to include a brief opening to introduce your idea before delving into the details, and include a summarizing conclusion that also recaps any action items.
 Making your email more visually accessible, through the use of segmented paragraphs, bullet points, and numbered lists can also help users understand it better and spend less time reading and internalizing it.

-2. Email Value
+2. Email Productivity: Measuring the Value of an Email

 It’s also important to take a look at the value of an email, as some emails are worth more than others.
-Some emails, for example, initiate new projects with complete sets of instructions, while other emails provide no new meaningful information; if these two emails take the same amount of time to write, send, and read, one is clearly improving your productivity, while the other is decreasing it.
+Some emails, for example, initiate new projects with complete sets of instructions, while other emails provide no new meaningful information; if these two emails take the same amount of time to write, send, and read, one is clearly improving your email productivity, while the other is decreasing it.

 In a sense, email value is all about answering the question: is this email worth writing and sending?
 The goal, of course, is being to reduce the number of unnecessary emails going back and forth in your organization.